-Data analysis: Linear regression or the Mann-Kendall test of specific conductance levels by year for individual trend sites.
-Data will be limited to the defined index period (June - September) and include all data points reported within the respective river segment (=AUID) for each trend station.
+Data analysis: Linear regression or the Mann-Kendall test of median specific conductance levels by year for individual trend sites.
+Data will be limited to the defined index period (June - September) and include all representative data points reported within the respective river segment (=AUID) for each trend station.
 A significant trend is defined as one that has $\leq 5\%$ chance of occurring at random ($\alpha \leq 0.05$).
 Each reporting period will add 15 or more points to the trend analysis.
-Rates of change for significant trends will computed by dividing the slope of the trend line by the overall mean.
+Rates of change for significant trends will be represented by the slope of the trend line.
+Percent change will be reported by dividing the rate of change by the overall median.